marketlandscape/marketlandscape.github.io/about/index.md

 ## Purpose

-Market Landscape is intended to provide a calmer, context-oriented way of looking at markets, with the aim of reducing common behavioural mistakes such as panic-selling during drawdowns or buying into market euphoria.
+Market Landscape is intended to provide a calmer, context-oriented way of looking at markets, where decision pressure and behavioural distortions tend to increase during both drawdowns and late-cycle advances.
 Many decisions made by retail participants are shaped by pressure rather than analysis: fear, excitement, and constant noise in between.
 The goal is to reduce that pressure by offering stable reference points rather than fast reactions.

 ## Approach